top of page

 Defines why the mission matters.

-Use your new mission statement to remind leaders and staff what is important and why it matters.
+Use your new goal statement to remind leaders and staff what is important and why it matters.
 Include repetition: repetition helps us remember what is important.

 Here’s to accomplishing X by Y because of Z,